UCLA-VAST/recut/README.md

 recut ch0 --input-type mask --close-steps 8 --open-steps 5
 ```

-For brain volumes with voxel size [1,1,1] in um, we found a morphological closing step of 8 followed by a morphological opening step of 5 with a foreground percent of .1 to be best for segmenting hollow cell body (soma) regions.
+For brain volumes with voxel size [1,1,1] in um, we found a morphological closing step of 8 followed by a morphological opening step of 5 with a foreground percent of .1 to be best for segmenting hollow cell body (seed) regions.
 The estimated cell body location and coordinates will be created in the new run directory under `seeds/`.

 #### Seeds
-Even in inferenced neural tissue of internal data, only about 20% of foreground voxels are reachable from known soma locations.
+Even in inferenced neural tissue of internal data, only about 20% of foreground voxels are reachable from known seed locations.
 In order for Recut to build trees it must traverse from a seed (cell body) point.
 These seed points can be picked from the image by hand or from the U-net model in the `recut/pipeline` folder.
-If you wish to generate soma locations via a separate method, output all somas in the image into separate files in the same folder.
+If you wish to generate seed locations via a separate method, output all seed in the image into separate files in the same folder.
 Each file contains a single line with the coordinate and radius information separated by commas like so:
 `X,Y,Z,RADIUS`

 ### Conversion